How to Recycle Your Christmas Tree: 4 Smart Ways That Work

 1. Wildlife Sanctuary

-2. Wood Chips
+2. Wood Chips and Mulch

-3. Locate A Recycling Facility
+3. Locate a Municipal Recycling Facility

 4. Contact Your Local Goat Farm